1dv031/syllabus/lectures/00/slides.md

 ## Approach
 * The course is divided into three parts
-  * Part 1: Network basics
+  * Part 1: Computer network - The basics
   * Part 2: Server operation methods
   * Part 3: Server installation and operations
 * Scheduled activities